 Amylin’s revenue topped $650 million last year and is poised to increase about 5 percent in 2012, according to analyst estimates compiled (AMLN:US) by Bloomberg.
 About 346 million people in the world have diabetes, and the number of deaths from the chronic disease may double from 2005 to 2030, according to the World Health Organization.
 Drugmakers are working to introduce new therapies to the market, with mixed results.

 Sanofi, based in Paris, is developing its diabetes business and working on lixisenatide, a treatment belonging to the same drug class as Byetta and Bydureon.
 Roche, based in Basel, Switzerland, returned rights to a similar experimental medicine, known as taspoglutide, to developer Ipsen SA last year after patients dropped out of trials because of side effects.

 Bristol-Myers, based in New York, and London-based AstraZeneca failed to win U.S. clearance this year to sell the experimental diabetes treatment dapagliflozin as regulators sought more safety data.

-Merck, in Whitehouse Station, New Jersey, sells the diabetes drugs Januvia and Janumet, which drew $919 million and $392 million in first-quarter revenue (MRK), respectively.
+Merck, in Whitehouse Station, New Jersey, sells the diabetes drugs Januvia and Janumet, which drew $919 million and $392 million in first-quarter revenue (MRK:US), respectively.
 Purchasing Amylin would make sense for the drugmaker because “they’ve got a robust diabetes franchise already,” King said.

 Amylin had been seeking a partner to help market Bydureon outside the U.S. since November, when it ended a collaboration with Eli Lilly & Co.
 The company rejected Bristol-Myers’s $22-a- share bid in February, said people familiar with the matter.